Xcraft-Inc/xcraft-core-shredder/README.md

 };
 ```

-Note that we use `''` path for indicating the root
-of the the state.
+Note that we use `''` path (empty) for indicating the root of the the state.

-Then, in other handlers we can set specific properties,
+Then, in other handlers we can set specific properties, using `'id.property'`
-using `'id.property'` path.
+path.

 ```js
 const logicHandlers = {